How to really measure operator gradients in ADAPT-VQE: ADAPT-VQE details

-Although (akin to ordinary VQE) ADAPT is quite versatile \cite{gibbs-adapt, variance-adapt}, in this section we present it with the objective of finding the lowest eigenvalue of a given Hamiltonian, i.e. with cost function $E=\langle H \rangle$.
-The user begins by defining an operator pool $\mathcal{A}=\{A_i\}$, a collection of antihermitian generators whose parametrized exponentials will constitute the ansatz.
-In addition, a reference state $\ket{\Psi_0}$ is chosen, usually the Hartree-Fock (HF) ground state for chemical problems.
+Although (akin to ordinary VQE) ADAPT is quite versatile \cite{gibbs-adapt, variance-adapt}, in this section we present it with the objective of finding the lowest eigenvalue of a given Hamiltonian, i.e., with cost function $E=\langle H \rangle$.
+The user begins by defining an operator pool $\mathcal{A}=\{A_i\}$, a collection of antihermitian generators whose parametrized exponentials are used to form the ansatz.
+In addition, a pool gradient norm threshold $g_{min}$ is set, and a reference state $\ket{\Psi_0}$ is chosen, usually the Hartree-Fock (HF) ground state for chemical problems.
 The user also provides the Pauli decomposition of the problem Hamiltonian, through, e.g., the Jordan-Wigner (JW) fermion-to-qubit mapping \cite{BKmapping}.
 The algorithm proceeds as follows:

-\begin{enumerate} \item On the quantum device, prepare the current ansatz.
-Measure the energy gradient $\frac{\partial E}{\partial \theta_i}\rvert_{\theta_i=0}$ with respect to the variational parameter $\theta_i$ of candidate pool operator $A_i$.
-Repeat step 1 for every pool operator. \item If the pool gradient norm (sum of squared gradients) is below a predetermined threshold, ADAPT-VQE has converged and the algorithm terminates.
-Otherwise proceed to step 3. \item Add the operator with the largest gradient norm to the ansatz, with its variational parameter set to zero. \item Perform ordinary VQE to update \textit{all} ansatz parameters. \item Repeat steps 1 -- 4 until convergence. \end{enumerate}

-We note that adding a pool operator does not drain the pool: a single operator can be added to the ansatz multiple times, though not in consecutive iterations.
+We note that adding an operator to the ansatz does not drain the pool: a single operator can be added to the ansatz multiple times, though not in consecutive iterations.
 In the $k$-th iteration, the ansatz has the form:

 and the energy gradient with respect to the variational parameter of candidate operator $A_i$, $\theta_i$ in the $(k+1)$-th iteration, using the antihermiticity of the pool operators becomes

 noting for clarity that in Eq.~\eqref{eq:ansatz_form} the operator subscripts denote the order in which they were appended to the ansatz, whereas in Eq.~\eqref{eq:gradient} the subscript $i$ denotes a specific operator arranged in no particular order in the pool.